Start–finish: June 2019 - ongoing in stages

 How will this affect you?

-Working hours will be from 7am to 6.30pm, Monday to Friday and 7am to 2pm on Saturday including some statutory holidays.
+• Working hours will be from 7am to 6.30pm, Monday to Friday and 7am to 4pm on Saturday including some Statutory Holidays.

-Please note that water supply to properties will not be affected during the works.
+• Please note that water supply to properties will not be affected during these works.

 How will this affect you?

-Traffic management will be in place 24/7 during construction for the safety of the public, traffic, and our workers.
-The road will be closed near open excavations, resident vehicle access past the excavation area may be restricted during work hours.
-The traffic controllers on site will advise you when you can get past.
+• Traffic management will be in place 24/7 during construction for the safety of the public, road users, and our workers.
+The road will be closed near open excavations, and resident access past the excavation area may be restricted during working hours.
+The traffic controllers on-site will advise when you can get past.
 Please expect delays.
 Vehicle access is unavailable for properties near the open excavations.
-If there is a need for vehicle access to your property to be restricted, you will be notified in advance of the exact timing of the restrictions with a separate notice.
+If we need to restrict vehicle access to your property, you will be notified in advance.

-Please note that water supply to properties will not be affected during the works.
+• Please note that water supply to properties will not be affected during these works.

 Upcoming project areas